Annual Dyke March

 The Dyke March is a grassroots event where women and trans people in LGBTTIQQ2SA communities take over the streets of Toronto.
 The Dyke March is not a parade - it is a political demonstration of critical mass; a moment seized to revel in the strength, diversity and passion of LGBTTIQQ2SA women and trans folk.

-Our goal is to organize a political and celebratory march, created by and for dykes across the spectrum.
+Our goal is a Dyke March that welcomes all self-identified dykes and keeps the focus on dyke experiences - this includes the experiences of all lesbian, bi, and queer women, as well as Two Spirit, trans*, and gender-variant dykes from across the spectrum.
 We need to create our own space to be political and visible.
-Dyke visibility is important because we are not fully represented in the Pride Movement or in mainstream society.
+Dyke visibility is important because we are not fully represented in queer movements or in mainstream society.
 The Dyke March celebrates our diversity and demonstrates the power of our communities.
 We hope the Dyke March leaves you with energy to take action, a sense of community, and appreciation for your own unique dyke glory.

 CRAFT ACTION TO

 The PRIDE TORONTO Dyke March Community Banner Making Project

 The Craft Action initiative, led by facilitator Adriana Alarcón, offered skill-sharing and social spaces for all dykes, friends and allies of the Pride Toronto Dyke March from April through to 28 June 2014.
 Sessions have continued on an ad-hoc basis since the 2014 festival).